santa-dev/santa-sim/README.md

   * Population subdivision/migration.
 This can be modeled by allowing new individuals to select parents non-uniformly from individuals in more than one deme.
-  * (✓ This has been implemented already) Population-size change.
+  * (✓ Logistic growth has been implemented) Population-size change.
 Non-constant demographic functions, such as logistic shapes or bottlenecks will be easily implemented our existing framework.